Population: One: Modes

 Population: ONE's main mode of play is Squads, where players enter the map in groups (or "squads") of three and attack each other.
 The last squad to stay alive wins the match.
 The game offers a number of other modes on a rolling basis, with each mode other than Squads (Squads is always available) available to play for a set period of time before being replaced with another one.
 In Legions, there are six players per squad rather than three.
 All other gameplay mechanics are the same.
 In Team Deathmatch, two teams are placed in random locations on the map and each player selects a primary and secondary weapon, along with an accessory such as extra health and shield boosts or grenades.
 A Deathmatch ends when either one team makes 30 kills or when time runs out.
 The team with the most kills wins in Deathmatch.

 Population: One's Sandbox mode grants players near-full control of the game environment without the restrictions seen within other game modes.
 Players may freely explore the game environment, construct buildings and items, and experiment more freely with the game's physics and dynamics.

 The Sandbox mode offers more customization choices, such as the ability to change the game's time of day and weather.
 This enables users to construct and explore a broad variety of situations and places, and it promotes exploration and experimentation.
 Players can create their own custom game maps and change up the physics and gameplay to their liking.
 This also allows themed game maps to be created like an "Inception city" for example.
 There are currently over 1000 community-made maps available to play.

-Overall, Population One for the Quest 2's Sandbox mode brings a new degree of freedom and creativity to the game, and provides players with a unique and immersive VR experience, not seen before in Population: One.